 ...And that's what makes it so great.
 There's heaps of community spirit in Hastings, as well as genuine eccentricity and the sort of unbridled creativity that can flourish in a (relatively) affordable community.

 For residents, it's absolutely vital that this unique character is preserved.
 And that's why projects like the £4 million Jerwood Gallery can provoke controversy.
-In a town where 38% of children live below the poverty line, rents have increased by over 23% in the last six years.
-The steady increase in tourism has boosted the local economy, but in an era of rogue landlords and AirBnB, not everyone gets to reap the benefits.
+In a town where 38% of children live below the poverty line, rents are through the roof.
+The steady increase in tourism has boosted the local economy, but in an era of rogue landlords and Airbnb, not everyone gets to reap the benefits.
 Unless community wellbeing is put at the centre of any such regeneration project, it's merely gentrification by stealth.

 The good news is that a number of projects have sprung up to mitigate this.
 Rock House, run by a trio of social enterprises, offers affordable flats and office space at capped rents, and in early 2019, Organisation Workshop saw a group of economically underprivileged and otherwise marginalised locals come together to similarly transform part of the derelict Observer Building, while receiving training and support to grow as entrepreneurs.